-- Supervising and maintaining progress of the technical aspects of the project to ensure the responsible and ethical conduct of activities according to award document and in compliance with University, sponsor, and local, state, and federal government requirements; - Devoting effort to the project at the level agreed to with the sponsor; - Ensuring all compliance issues are met for all key personnel including, but not limited to, conflict of interest in research reporting; effort reporting, and training in the protection of human subjects, animal care and use, and environmental safety; - Maintaining high-quality, accurate records of research for a period not less than the period of time that the sponsor requires; - Maintaining research integrity, including the management of activities of project personnel; - Ensuring responsible management of expenditures in accordance with awarded budget that are allowable, allocable, and essential, and ensuring that any budget changes or alterations are consistent with sponsor and University guidelines (expenditures that exceed the sponsored project budget are the responsibility of the PI/PD and will be charged to a departmental account); - Selecting, training, and evaluating project staff and providing necessary input and guidance to all students, post-doctoral fellows, staff, and research assistants to ensure the integrity of the project and compliance with sponsor and federal guidelines; - Informing staff of all University and sponsor guidelines and regulations; - Ensuring that project staff have the knowledge, resources, and tools necessary for the responsible conduct of research and the technical needs of the project; - Managing acquisition of equipment, supplies, and personnel according to sponsor guidelines and University policies and procedures; - Disclosing and managing intellectual property in collaboration with Research and Technology Transfer; - Fulfilling all reporting requirements, both University and sponsor, in a timely manner, including: - Certifying time and effort on quarterly basis, - Approving expenditures, - Submitting annual conflict of interest disclosures, - Monitoring conflicts of interest in research and immediately disclosing changes in actual or apparent conflicts,
+- Supervising and maintaining progress of the technical aspects of the project to ensure the responsible and ethical conduct of activities according to award document and in compliance with University, sponsor, and local, state, and federal government requirements; - Devoting effort to the project at the level agreed to with the sponsor; - Ensuring all compliance issues are met for all key personnel including, but not limited to, conflict of interest in research reporting; effort reporting, and training in the protection of human subjects, animal care and use, and environmental safety;

-- Fulfilling sponsor reporting requirements, including technical progress and final reports, - Working with the Office of Sponsored Programs to close the project at the end of the grant period; and - Analyzing and publishing findings.
+- Maintaining high-quality, accurate records of research for a period not less than the period of time that the sponsor requires; - Maintaining research integrity, including the management of activities of project personnel; - Ensuring responsible management of expenditures in accordance with awarded budget that are allowable, allocable, and essential, and ensuring that any budget changes or alterations are consistent with sponsor and University guidelines (excessive expenditures are the responsibility of the PI/PD and will be charged to a departmental account); - Selecting, training, and evaluating project staff and providing necessary input and guidance to all students, post-doctoral fellows, staff, and research assistants to ensure the integrity of the project and compliance with sponsor and federal guidelines: - Informing staff of all University and sponsor guidelines and regulations, - Ensuring that project staff have the knowledge, resources, and tools necessary for the responsible conduct of research and the technical needs of the project; - Managing acquisition of equipment, supplies, and personnel according to sponsor guidelines and University policies and procedures; - Disclosing and managing intellectual property in collaboration with the Office of Innovation and Intellectual Property; - Fulfilling all reporting requirements, both University and sponsor, in a timely manner, including: - o Certifying time and effort on a semi-annual basis, - o Certifying expenditures quarterly, - o Submitting annual conflict of interest disclosures, - o Monitoring conflicts of interest in research and immediately disclosing changes in actual or apparent conflicts, - Fulfilling sponsor reporting requirements, including technical progress and final reports, and - Working with the Office of Sponsored Programs to close the project at the end of the grant period; and - o Analyzing and publishing findings.

-7.1.3 Departmental Chair and School/College Dean Responsibilities
+5.3 Departmental Chair and School/College Dean Responsibilities

-The Department Chair and College Dean, or other appropriate unit head, review and approve the proposal in a timely manner, paying particular attention to any cost sharing that is included in the proposed budget, especially as it relates to the percentage of effort that a faculty member is devoting to the project.
-By approving in Cayuse, unit heads certify that they approve of the project, the involvement of the PI, other investigators, and students (including release time), the budget, cost sharing, and any other considerations described in the proposal and the project summary in Cayuse.
+The Department Chair(s) and School/College Dean(s), or other appropriate unit head(s), review and approve the proposal in a timely manner, paying particular attention to any cost sharing that is included in the proposed budget, especially as it relates to the percentage of effort that a faculty member is devoting to the project.
+By signing the transmittal form, unit heads certify that they approve of the project, the involvement of the PI and other investigators and students (including released time), the budget, cost sharing, and any other considerations described in the proposal and the Transmittal Form.

-7.2 Awards Not Reviewed Prior to Submission
+5.4 Awards Not Reviewed Prior to Submission